bgurzick/SBA-316---The-DOM/README.md

 With more time, I would simply make it more robust and maybe more visually appealing (greater consideration to the color schemes).
 Instead, I just wanted to be sure that the background color changes were obvious.

+Oh!
+I also want more time to (perhaps obviously) make the registration form disappear once it has been successfully completed.